tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/快速入门/COSBrowser 快速入门_intl_en.md

 4. You can now access your file via this link.
 File links generated in this way are valid for 2 hours.
 To customize the validity period, you can use Method 2.

-#### Method 2
+### Method 2

 1. Click <img src="https://main.qcloudimg.com/raw/b3de2bc7284b5aaba9b4f9af6c408205.jpg" style="margin:0;"> in the top right of the COSBrowser page to switch to List View (This step can be skipped if you are already in List View).
-1. In the action bar to the right side of a file, click **...**, and in the drop-down menu, click **Share**.
+1. Under Actions on the right side, click **...**, and in the drop-down list, click **Share**.
 ![](https://main.qcloudimg.com/raw/1ab8d2c4a61ae3e0b94c06c9d65ce3f7.png)
-2. In the pop-up Custom Copy Link window, configure your file link.
-If your file is subject to private read/write permission, select **Copy Signed Temporary Link....**.
-Note that the link is valid for a specified duration.
+2. In the Custom Copy Link pop-up window, configure your file link.
+If your file is private read/write, select **Copy Signed Temporary Link....**.
+Note that the link is valid for a specified period.
 ![](https://main.qcloudimg.com/raw/1d4b5c7f047c2ecfa8fb182a9daed1d2.png)
 3. Click **Copy** to copy the temporary file link, with which you can now access your file.

 ## More Features

-COSBrowser has much more to offer than the above features, such as modifying bucket access permissions and file preview.
-For more information, see [COSBrowser desktop version](https://intl.cloud.tencent.com/document/product/436/11366#cosbrowser-.E6.A1.8C.E9.9D.A2.E7.AB.AF).
+In addition to the above capabilities, COSBrowser has many more to offer, such as modifying bucket access permissions, file preview, etc. For more information, see [COSBrowser desktop version](https://intl.cloud.tencent.com/document/product/436/11366#.E6.A1.8C.E9.9D.A2.E7.AB.AF.E5.8A.9F.E8.83.BD.E5.88.97.E8.A1.A8).

-## Any Problems？
+## Troubleshooting

-We are deeply sorry for any inconvenience.
-Please contact us by [submitting a ticket](https://console.cloud.tencent.com/workorder/category).
+Should you have any problems with this tool, you may consult our smart customer service for a solution, or contact us by [submitting a ticket](https://console.cloud.tencent.com/workorder/category).

 ## Related Documents

-To learn more about iOS or Android-powered COSBrowser, see the following documents:
+To learn more about iOS- or Android-powered COSBrowser, see the following documents:

 - [COSBrowser Overview](https://intl.cloud.tencent.com/document/product/436/11366)
 - [User Guide for Mobile Version](https://intl.cloud.tencent.com/document/product/436/32566)